itsdotnickscott/Periodic-Tables-Documentation/README.md

 I didn't record my whole process in this guide.
 I'm just giving you my current solutions to the checkpoints.
 What might seem like a simple solution took a good bit of refactoring and simplifying.
 If you'd like to take a good shot at this before reading, please do!
 Otherwise, let's go solve this thing!

-> EDIT (5/11): If you read this before it was changed, my old solution worked completely in UTC.
+> EDIT (5/11): If you read this before it was changed, my old solution worked in UTC.
 After moving onto the third user story, I realized that working in the user's local time zone might be easier in the long run.
+Who knows...maybe I'll come back and change this back to UTC.
+Regardless, the logic remains completely the same no matter which path we choose.
+Just stay consistent.

 ---